Santos Laciar

-Santos Benigno Laciar (born January 31, 1959), known familiarly as Santos Laciar and nicknamed Falucho, is an Argentine who was boxing's world flyweight and super flyweight champion.
+Santos Benigno Laciar (born 31 January 1959), is an Argentian former professional boxer who competed from 1976 to 1990.
+He is a world champion in two weight classes, having held the World Boxing Association (WBA) flyweight title twice between 1981 and 1985, and the World Boxing Council (WBC) super-flyweight title in 1987.

 Biography

 Laciar was born in Huinca Renancó, in the province of Córdoba, Argentina.

 Laciar began his career in his hometown, on December 3 of 1976, knocking out Carlos Maliene in four rounds.
 After three more wins, all by knockout, he was faced with Alejandro Holguin, who held him to a ten-round draw, becoming the first boxer to face Laciar and not come out on the losing end.
 After three more wins, he drew once again, this time against Jose Ibiris, but in his next fight, he was able to take the Córdoba State Flyweight title away from Carlos Reyes Sosa in Villa María with a 12-round decision.
 He finished 1977 with four more wins, including a knockout in six in a rematch with Reyes Sosa.

 In 1978 he had 13 fights, for an average of slightly more than one fight per month.
 Among his fights that year: a rematch with Ibiris, which ended in a ten-round decision win for Laciar, two fights versus contender Ramon Soria, which ended in a draw and in Laciar's first defeat, a 10-round decision loss, a fight with Luis Gerez, who drew with Laciar, and Laciar's Buenos Aires debut, a 10-round decision win over Angel Luis Fernandez.